-- Yes, I know we should be happy to have jobs in the current economy.
+- Yes, I know we should be happy to have jobs during the pandemic and in the resulting economy.

-Unfortunately, the rest of us have to stress over the bills, especially if we’re still paying off student loans, and/or need to gain further education to add to our pedagogical toolbox.
+Unfortunately, the rest of us have to stress over the bills, especially if we're still paying off student loans, and/or need to gain further education to add to our pedagogical toolboxes.

 To make those ends meet, some teachers have resorted to alternate means of plugging the financial holes:

 - Teaching at a driving school

 - Working the night shift at a hotel

 - Providing customer service at a department store